PelionIoT/mbl-docs/Docs/Reqs_and_env/intro_reqs.md

-## Requirements and development environment
+## Hardware, software and account environment

 Working with Mbed Linux OS requires the following: